AngusP/AngusP.github.io/_unlisted/styles.md

         ...
     </div>

 The row has the optional `.sep` and `.padd` classes that add a border between columns and padding to the columns.
 The columns below use both `sep` and `padd`.
 Grids in `<article>`s have a small padding applied to them too, which isn't the case elsewhere.
-Sep borders responively switch edge.
+Sep borders responively switch edge from the sides on large viewports to the top on smaller ones.

 <div class="row sep padd">
     <p class="col">